-Session One: The Transformative Potential of ICT for Public Sector Innovation, Reform and Improved Service Delivery
+Session One: The Transformative Potential of Govtech to Revolutionise Public Sector Innovation, Reform and Improve Service Delivery

 The morning session explores:

-- Embracing technology to deliver high quality public services
+- Embracing govtech to deliver high-quality public services

 - Exploring the Government Industrial Strategy with a focus on the AI Sector deal